 If you’re like me, you will come up with a list of what you need and maybe a few little extras to be comfortable.
-And then when you get to the hospital you’ll realize you barely needed a lot of those things and you ask your partner to take it all back and bring you something else when they goes home for a shower, to eat, or to nap.
+Then when you get to the hospital you’ll realize you barely needed a lot of those things.
+And you’ll ask your partner to take it all back and bring you something else when they go home for a shower, to eat, or to nap.

 What the Hospital PRovides for You

-Your room should also have a TV if you need some background noise.
+Rooms should also have a TV if you need some background noise or can’t sleep between everything going on.

 what the Hospital Provides for Baby

 Your child will be diapered, clothed and swaddled at all times without you needing to bring or provide any of these things.
-They can also provide formula for baby.
+They can also provide baby formula if needed- just make sure to check the expiration.

-If your child ends up in the NICU, they will provide everything.
+Even if your child ends up in the NICU, they will provide absolutely everything.
 They may even let you take some extra onesies and blankets home and they will definitely send you home with diapers, wipes, and formula if your baby needs it.

 Your Packing Essentials